gmrammohan15/EVA4/S15A-Assignment/README.md

 # Preparing Custom Data set for Background Subtraction and Depth Estimation
 ________
-Data set for background subtraction shoulds have traning images of a object and a background where as target will have only the object Data set for depth prediction should have traning images of a object and a background where as target will have the depth map for the same.
+Data set for background subtraction should have traning images of a object and a background where as target will have only the object Data set for depth prediction should have traning images of a object and a background where as target will have the depth map for the same.

 # Details around requirement:
 You must have 100 background, 100x2 (including flip), and you randomly place the foreground on the background 20 times, you have in total 100x200x20 images.